DhanrajTiwari/Hotel-booking-analysis/README.md

 Conclusion

 Built this data analysis model by using some plotting techniques.
-And analysed model using Barplot, Subplot, and Pie Graph.
+Analysed model using Barplot, Subplot, and Pie Graph.